svenluijten/dotfiles/README.md

 # Sven's Dotfiles
 This project contains all my macOS dotfiles.
-These have been heavily inspired by [Dries Vints' dotfiles](https://github.com/driesvints/dotfiles).
+Completely stolen from [Dries Vints' dotfiles](https://github.com/driesvints/dotfiles).

 ## How to use
 First, **make sure all important work is either in Google Drive, Dropbox, or pushed to your Git provider.**.